Camera Lenses

 Telephoto lenses will help you take pictures of subjects far away.

-This handy feature allows you to take pictures of images you can’t get close to, don’t want to get close to, or are just too far away from you.
+This handy feature allows you to take pictures of images that you can’t get close to, don’t want to get close to, or are just too far away.

-The easiest example lies in wildlife photography (check out the list of best lenses for wildlife photography).
+The easiest example lies in wildlife photography.
 It’s hard to take close photos of squirrels, birds, or other animals that are afraid of us.

 telephoto lens animal